-Sent by Alfred Russel Wallace, Neath, Glamorganshire to Henry Walter Bates [none given] on August 1846.
+Sent by Alfred Russel Wallace, Neath, Glamorganshire, Wales to Henry Walter Bates [none given] on August 1846.

 Re. lack of response from Bates to sending of insects and letter two months earlier; current scarcity of insects near Neath; arrival of Lepidoptera from a friend in Georgia, USA, including sketch of Bombyx (moth); death of Lepidoptera larvae collected.